Do Go On - 319 - Vincent Gigante, The Oddfather

 I'm already lost at that order.

-So it's soldier, captain, consigliere, underboss, boss.
+So it's soldier, captain, consigliary, underboss, boss.

 Okay.

-Sort of five levels.
+It's sort of five levels.

 Yeah, right.

-were Maranzano, who's the absolute top dog.
-He's got his own family then.
-He's the
+In 1931, the crime families were Maranzano, who's the absolute top dog.

-Luciano and the Gagliano families.
+Then Profacci, Mangano, Luciano, and the Gagliano families.

-These families still exist but are now known different names.
+These families still exist, but are now known different names.

 They got renamed after other powerful people.

-Now we've got Bonanno, Colombo, Gambino, Genovese,
+Now we've got Banano.

-and the Lucchese families.
+Genovese and the Lucheseezy families.

 Whoa.

-You know Bonanno was in there?
+You know, Banana was in there?

 Yeah, that's right.